IIP Placements in Uganda

-- In Kampala, IIP interns with experience in Women's Lacrosse will run lacrosse practices and coordinate educational events at several all-girls secondary schools that have lacrosse teams.
+- In Kampala, IIP interns with experience in Women's Lacrosse will run lacrosse practices and coordinate educational events at several all-girls secondary schools.
 The IIP interns will also assist with the training camp for U-19 Uganda girls national team that is going to be competing in the 2015 FIL World Championships in Scotland.

-- In Buhoma/Bwindi, IIP interns with experience in Men's and Womens Soccer and/or Women's Volleyball will work closely with the Batwa Development Program and local primary and secondary schools to assist their soccer, volleyball and netball programs, as well as, other educational programs.
+- In Buhoma/Bwindi, IIP interns with experience in Men's and Womens Soccer and/or Women's Volleyball will work closely with the Batwa Development Program and local primary and secondary schools to assist their soccer, volleyball, netball, and other educational programs.
 This location would involve an additional focus on the integration of Batwa Pygmies with the local community through sport and encourage Batwa youth to develop their talents through sport.
 Similiar to HOPEFUL school location, this internship would also culminate in a mini-world cup competition in mid-July that would seek to integrate learning with athletic competition in an exciting and interactive format.

 Women’s Microfinance Initiative